 Now, we can do our APS-C crop with 18 megapixels, but since we don’t have any more megapixels to crop into, we can use the standard CoC given by APS-C sensors with a value of 0.02mm with a 75mm crop factor.

 This gives us a depth of field of 2.54″

-So the A7rIII full frame no crop with maximum CoC value produces a result of 2.59″
+When using these calculations, the A7rIII full frame has a maximum CoC value of 2.59″

 They are nearly identical.

 A lens always produces the same depth of field regardless of the sensor you put behind it, but as you move to larger or smaller sensors, you will have to change your lens focal length or distance to match the perspective and this will change the depth of field of a lens.

 For real-world use, I added a 35mm lens equivalency and aperture value that would produce the same results at the same distance to help settle any confusion.
 You would have to adjust the exposure with shutter or ISO to compensate for the different aperture because of no matter what camera you use, an f1 lens will always allow more light in than an f1.5 lens as long as their light transmittance value is the same.